uc-cdis/compose-services/README.md

   - openssl
   - Docker and Docker Compose

-### Docker Setup
+### Docker and Docker Compose Setup
-The official Docker installation page can be found [here](https://docs.docker.com/install/#supported-platforms).
 If you've never used Docker before, it may be helpful to read some of the Docker documentation to familiarize yourself with containers.
+You can also read an overview of what Docker Compose is [here](https://docs.docker.com/compose/overview/) if you want some extra background information.

+The official *Docker* installation page can be found [here](https://docs.docker.com/install/#supported-platforms).
+The official *Docker Compose* installation page can be found [here](https://docs.docker.com/compose/install/#prerequisites).
+For Windows and Mac, Docker Compose is included into Docker Desktop.
+If you are using Linux, then the official Docker installation does not come with Docker Compose; you will need to install Docker Engine before installing Docker Compose.
+Go through the steps of installing Docker Compose for your platform, then proceed to set up credentials.

 ### Docker ElasticSearch
 If you are running on AWS EC2 instance (Amazon Linux), consider setup [Docker ElasticSearch prerequisites](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-prod-prerequisites).
 The following are known to be required to set on Docker host: